 Corns are small, hardened patches of skin that develop on your feet.
 They’re typically round in shape and can cause a great deal of discomfort when you walk or wear shoes.

 They form due to repeated friction or pressure on a specific area of your foot.
-This could be due to wearing ill-fitting shoes or having a certain foot structure.
 Here are some key characteristics of corns:

 - They’re often found on non-weight-bearing parts of the foot, like the tops and sides of your toes.